 Surround yourself with loved ones because at the end of the day, it is just a race.
-It isn’t the end of the world and most importantly, your loved.
+It isn't the end of the world and most importantly, you're loved.

 My wife is my strength and was with me at the finish lines of all my bad races.
 It would not have mattered if I won or finished dead last.
 She is my motivation.